The Shakespeare, Bristol: The building

-The Shakespeare was designated as a Grade II*-listed building on 8 January 1959, being an example of a pair of attached merchant's houses in the Georgian style.
+The Shakespeare was designated as a Grade II* listed building on 8 January 1959, being an example of a pair of attached merchant's houses in the Georgian style.
 The construction is of limestone ashlar, with brick chimney stacks and party wall, and a pantile-covered roof.
 The houses have symmetrical fronts and are two rooms deep.
 Each house has three storeys, the upper two each having four windows.
 The arched doors are on the outer edges of the lower storey, with three windows towards the centre of the building.
 The central two windows on the ground floor of each house have semi-circular arches and are pedimented and set forwards.
 There is a frieze, cornice and parapet.
-The interior of 68 Princes Street is well preserved and has a panelled entrance hall and an elliptical arch in a framed wall separating the other ground floor rooms, which are also panelled.
+The interior of No. 68 Prince Street is well preserved and has a panelled entrance hall and an elliptical arch in a framed wall separating the other ground floor rooms, which are also panelled.
 There is a fine curved, mahogany staircase.